-With conditional branching you can set a path through your survey based on how a participant answers a given question.
-For example, you may want to skip a page of questions that are not relevant, or jump directly to a question that is relevant, based on their response.
+With conditional branching, you can set a path through your survey that is relative to answers given for each or certain questions.
+For example, you may want to skip a page of questions that are not relevant or move directly to a particular question based on a response.

 - You must have at least two pages in your survey for branching to work.